 2020’s Covid-19 outbreak has shone the spotlight on science advice like never before.
-On 16 September 2020 PERITIA's Christiane Woopen and other high ranking European science advisors gathered around a virtual SAPEA round table to reflect on how well Europe’s science advice frameworks are standing up to this major stress test.
-Watch the video recording!
+PERITIA’s Christiane Woopen and other high-ranking European science advisors participated in a virtual SAPEA roundtable to reflect on how well Europe’s science advice frameworks are standing up to this major stress test.

 This webinar was part of the INGSA Global Week of Dialogue.
 Click here to view the full programme.

 Who’s most likely to refuse a COVID-19 vaccine?
 One in six say they’re unlikely to or definitely won’t get one.
 This study from Bobby Duffy‘s Policy Institute at King’s College London analyses the attitude towards a potential vaccine and people’s claims why they would or would not refuse it.
 The Observer reported on the study.